davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Anyways, we may not have the whole story here, but we learned something interesting:

-> In every consensus algorithm, there is a **decision step**: a single operation, running on a single node, that decides the final value on behalf of the entire system
+> In every consensus algorithm, there is a **decision step**, running on a single node, that decides the final value on behalf of the entire system

 What else can we say about every consensus algorithm?